Taram1980/finance_ML/README.md

-# some code for finance_ML on python
+# some code for finance_ML in python